Best Mattress for Stomach Sleepers

-In fact, it is regarded by some as one of the worst sleeping positions because it can incur damage not just to your posture but also to the alignment of your spine.
+In fact, it is regarded by some as one of the worst sleeping positions because it can cause damage not just to your posture but also to the alignment of your spine.

-Sleeping on your stomach can cause neck sprain because you tend to tilt your neck when you rest your head on top of the pillow.
-This is said to create spine rotation which can precipitate or aggravate chronic neck and back pain.
+Sleeping on your stomach can cause neck pain because you tend to tilt your neck when you rest your head on top of the pillow.
+This can cause your spine to rotate which can aggravate chronic neck and back pain.

-If you prefer this type of sleeping, making sure you have the right mattress will keep your neck in its best position to help reduce back pain and compression.
+If you prefer this sleeping style, make sure you have the right mattress that will keep your neck in the best position and reduce back and neck pain.

 Stomach sleepers as a rule can’t be defined by any specific criteria.
-Some people just enjoy it mainly because it’s a cozy and comfortable position.
-Although it is not a very healthy option, many individuals find it the most comfortable of all.
+Some people just enjoy sleeping on their stomach mainly because it’s a cozy and comfortable position, although it is not a very healthy option.

-The “prone” position may not really affect healthy individuals but could provide some discomfort to those who have pre-existing chronic or severe back pain as it puts much strain on the back ligaments.
+The “prone” position may not really affect healthy individuals but could cause some discomfort for those who have pre-existing chronic or severe back pain as it puts much strain on their back ligaments.

-With this particular sleeping position, the entire weight can put pressure on the torso which can result in back pain especially in the lumbar region or lower back area.
-With spine misalignment, this can result in pinched nerves and herniated discs which is a serious and debilitating condition.
+When sleeping on your stomach, your weight puts pressure on your torso which can result in back pain especially in the lumbar region or lower back area.

-Even though chiropractors and sleep therapists do not recommend this sleeping position to patients with lingering back pain, this is said to be beneficial to patients that suffer from sleep apnea and digestive problems.
-Sleeping on your stomach also helps reduce snoring and prevents heartburn.
+Even though chiropractors and sleep therapists do not recommend this sleeping position to patients with lingering back pain, people who suffer from sleep apnea and digestive problems can have some benefits from it.

 Useful Tips for Stomach Sleepers

 There is a reason why many people prefer to sleep on their tummies – it is comfortable.
 Well, not everything that makes us feel good is right for our body or even healthy.
-These people could be putting their neck and spine at risk but there is a way to alleviate these symptoms – a new mattress fits for individuals who sleep in their stomach.
+Stomach sleeping can cause various problems, but with the right mattress it doesn’t necessarily have to be like that.

 Top Picks On Best Mattresses For Stomach Sleepers

 Mattresses that are too soft are not tailor-fit for stomach sleepers.
-Sinking into them is a no-no because it can harm the spine and cause misalignment.
+Sinking into them too much is can throw your spine out of alignment.